Aenao17/Carbon-Footprint-Tracker/README.md

 The **Carbon Footprint Tracker** is a tool developed as part of the [Climate-Neutral and Smart Cities: Planning, Piloting, Inspiring](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe/climate-neutral-and-smart-cities_en) project.
 It helps individuals and organizations become more aware of their carbon footprint by providing an interactive questionnaire, gamification elements, and AI-generated sustainability suggestions. 🌱

 ## 🌟 **Special Recognition!** 🌟
-Our app was awarded a **special mention** at "Tech for Climate," an event organized by **Primăria Cluj-Napoca** and **Babeș-Bolyai University** for its innovative approach to raising awareness and promoting sustainability! 🎉🌍
+Our app was awarded a **special mention** at "Tech for Climate", an event organized by **Primăria Cluj-Napoca** and **Babeș-Bolyai University** for its innovative approach to raising awareness and promoting sustainability! 🎉🌍

 ## Repository Links
 - **Frontend:** https://github.com/Aenao17/CFTFront